 Canyonlands is the hidden gem among Utah’s National Parks.
 Despite being the largest National Park in Utah, it’s often overlooked and overshadowed by its more famous counterparts such as Arches or Zion.
-But Canyonlands has a lot to offer and is well worth a visit!
+But Canyonlands National Park has a lot to offer and is well worth a visit!
 It’s also a great place for those looking to get a bit off the beaten path.

 We visited Canyonlands National Park in the peak tourist season in summer and there were hardly any people around.
 While even the more difficult hiking trails in Arches were packed, we had some of the most famous and easily accessible viewpoints of Canyonlands almost to ourselves…